OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-temp-sensor.md

         # the device has been properly set up
         return True

-    def readDevice(self): # call this to read data from the sensor
+	# function to read data from the sensor
+    def readDevice(self):
         # read from the system file
         with open(self.slaveFilePath) as slave:
             message = slave.read().split("\n")
         	# return an array of each line printed to the terminal
         return message
 ```